October 7, 2021

 MAY 14, 2020

-LOCAL NONPROFITS PILOT NEW GROCERY DELIVERY SERVICE FOR SENIORS
+LOCAL NONPROFITS PILOT NEW GROCERY DELIVER SERVICE FOR SENIORS

 Meals on Wheels Southwest OH & Northern KY and Food Forest partnered to develop a food delivery app in response to the COVID-19 pandemic